ericoporto/ags-manual-wiki/acintro2.md

 As a first step, let's give the room a description.
 This is just to help us easily remember which room it is, and this description isn't used at all by the game engine.
-Click in the "Description" property in the Properties grid, and type in something appropriate.
-You'll notice that the project tree updates to include this description.
+Click in the **"Description"** property in the Properties Grid, and type in something appropriate.
+I chose "SpaceHub" You'll notice that the Project Tree updates to include this description.

 **The Background**